General FAQ

 - Why are some of your books old or out-of-print?
 Through the 1940s, most children's books were written in a narrative style (facts clothed in story with lovely rabbit trails).
 We do include modern books and award-winning books as long as they tell a narrative and meet the needs of the curricula.
 Our aim is to find the best living books, which is determined by how well the students narrate them.

 - Where is your school schedule?
-We are in the process of making a calendar and will post it soon.
 School starts near the end of August, and classes meet from 8:30 through 2:10, Monday through Friday.
-We have thirty-six weeks of school with breaks at Christmas and Easter but only a handful of three-day weekends and no half-days.
+We have thirty-six weeks of school with breaks at Christmas and Easter but only a handful of three-day weekends and no half-days except for finals at the end of the school year.

 - Will you offer a preschool program in the future?
-We do not offer full-day preschool at this time.
+We offer a full-day kindergarten but not preschool at this time.
 If you need a preschool program for your child, contact the Montessori preschool in Summerton.
 If you would like to know what Charlotte Mason, who specialized in ages two through nine in her early career, wrote about children under age six, contact us and we will be happy to meet with you.

 - Why is there so little homework?
 This style of education requires the mind to be attentive for a good portion of the day.
 Adults who have been through a two-hour immersion into their child's day report mental exhaustion.
 You will know they are learning enough when they trade their superheroes for Vikings and pioneers or when you catch them reenacting something from Shakespeare.
 They might bring home critters or read a book.
 Some begin to ask a lot of questions or come home excited to tell you something they learned at school.
 Living ideas take interesting journeys in the imagination.
 High school students do have some homework.